The List Square Coloring Conjecture fails for bipartite planar graphs and their line graphs: Introduction

 \begin{thm}{\rm (\cite{Kim-Park-2015-Bipartite})} \end{thm}

-They also posed the following problems in their paper and partially answered the second theorem by giving the upper bound of $6$ on $k$.
+They also posed the following problems in their paper and partially answered the second problem by giving the upper bound of $6$ on $k$.
 Note that total graphs are square of bipartite graphs having degree $2$ in one side.
-In this paper, we introduce cubic bipartite counterexamples to the List Square Coloring Conjecture which consequently shows that $k$ must be at most $2$ (if there would exist). \begin{alphprob}{\rm (\cite{Kim-Park-2015-Bipartite})} \end{alphprob} \begin{alphprob}{\rm (\cite{Kim-Park-2015-Bipartite})} {If the answer to Problem~\ref{prob:Kim-Park-2015-Bipartite} is yes, then what is the largest $k$ such that $G^2$ is chromatic-choosable for every bipartite graph G with a partite set in which each vertex has degree at most $k$? }\end{alphprob}
+In this paper, we introduce cubic bipartite planar counterexamples to the List Square Coloring Conjecture which consequently shows that $k$ must be at most $2$ (if there would exist); see Figures~\ref{fig:CubicBipartitePlanar-24} and~\ref{fig:Smaller-planar-or-bipartite}.
+These examples also disprove a planar version of Conjecture~\ref{conj:Kostochka-Woodall-2001} in~\cite[Conjecture 6.4]{Havet-Heuvel-McDiarmid-Reed-2017} proposed by Havet, Heuvel, McDiarmid, and Reed (2017). \begin{alphprob}{\rm (\cite{Kim-Park-2015-Bipartite})} \end{alphprob} \begin{alphprob}{\rm (\cite{Kim-Park-2015-Bipartite})} {If the answer to Problem~\ref{prob:Kim-Park-2015-Bipartite} is yes, then what is the largest $k$ such that $G^2$ is chromatic-choosable for every bipartite graph G with a partite set in which each vertex has degree at most $k$? }\end{alphprob}

+We feel that the square of bipartite graphs must be chromatic-choosable provided that their the chromatic numbers are large enough compared to their maximum degree.
+In particular, we propose the following conjecture which still implies the List Total Coloring Conjecture if $c=1$.
+More precisely, for total graphs we have $\chi(T(G)) \ge \frac{1}{2}\Delta(T(G)) +1$.
+Note that the integer number $c$ cannot be reduced by $1/2$, because the bipartite graphs described in Theorem~\ref{thm:bipartite:planar} satisfies $ \chi(G^2)=4$ and $\Delta(G^2)=7$.